Allison Stokke: Later career

 She became a sportswear model, appearing in campaigns for Nike, Inc. and Athleta in 2015, and Uniqlo in 2016.
 She also began to work with GoPro, delivering a series of videos of her vaulting heights with the camera attached to her pole to demonstrate the inner working of the sport and advertise the action camera equipment.
 By 2016, these videos have received in excess of six million views on YouTube.

 Despite not placing highly on the national rankings, Stokke continued to compete regularly in national-level meetings.
 Her 2016 best was eighth at the Chula Vista OTC High Performance Meet with a height of 4.15 m and she improved the following year to 4.27 m for third at the 2017 Austin Longhorn Invitational.

 Personal life

-Stokke started dating American professional golfer Rickie Fowler in 2017.
-They became engaged in June 2018, and were married in October 2019.
+In 2017, Stokke started dating American professional golfer Rickie Fowler, a committed and outspoken Christian.
+The couple became engaged in June 2018, and were married on October 15, 2019.
+Following the wedding, Fowler had an "XV" inked at the top of his left ring finger, commemorating the date he married Stokke and complementing the small Christian cross on the inside of his right index finger, which attests to their religious faith.
 The couple has two daughters.